 The Camera item is where all standard projections a Camera defined specially for the design can be selected.
 The Render mode or Render style can also be set for each Viewport, a Title given to it or the Border color set, etc.

 A scale can be defined for viewports in orthographic or isometric projection as well for a viewport in a 2D view.
 Under the Properties Editor, use the Camera entry to set the view to one of the aforementioned projections.
 Under Properties Editor you can than set predefined standards in the Scale field, or you can enter your own values.

-If you would like to avoid vector printing, you can simply disable it.
-The print will then be of conventional quality.
+Disable vector printing to print in conventional quality.
 This way, the file size of the PDF will remain smaller and printing will save memory.

 1.Open Print Preview or your Layout area.